4. What you expect of people is what you get

 Then pay attention to how you behave toward them in that meeting.
 Are you more open?
 Do you ask better questions?
 Do you give them more space?

 You might not see a transformation overnight.
-But the research is clear: the shift starts with you, not with them.
+But the thing to remember is the shift starts with you and how you show up, not with them.